 Find out about types of approval, waived fees, building design professionals, and planning provisions aimed to assist those rebuilding after bushfire:

-Private landholders who share a boundary with public land and were impacted by the 2019/2020 bushfires are eligible for up to $5,000 per kilometre to contribute to the replacement of damaged boundary fences.
-Find out more and apply on the Local Land Services website.
+Private landholders who share a boundary with public land and were impacted by the 2019/2020 bushfires are eligible for up to $5,000 per kilometre to contribute to the replacement of damaged boundary fences:

-The NSW Government supplier register lists businesses with the capacity to provide goods or services in bushfire affected regions.
-Operating until January 2022, the register aims to ensure government and out-of-area buyers during recovery phases use local businesses wherever possible.
-Tradespeople and businesses that can supply goods or services in bushfire areas can register online.
+Any businesses and tradespeople that can supply goods and services in bushfire affected areas can sign up for the NSW Supplier register.
+Operating until January 2022, the register aims to ensure government buyers during recovery use local businesses wherever possible.